Get

 border collie dog holding red rose flower in mouth

 Border Collies are popular pets in the U.S. One reason is the Border Collie’s intelligence, which is off the charts.
-Another is their trainability, which is just as high and makes Border Collies a joy to train.
+Another is their trainability, which is just as impressive and makes Border Collies a joy to train.
 One question many ask, however, is whether Border Collies are affectionate dogs.
 You’ll be pleased to know that Border Collies are extremely affectionate.
-Indeed, they crave human contact and, once bonded to you, will be one of the most affectionate dogs you’ve ever owned.
+They crave human contact and, once bonded to you, will be one of the most affectionate dogs you’ve ever owned.

 Knowing that Border Collies are affectionate, you likely have more questions about them.
 How do Border Collies show affection, for example, and do they like to cuddle?
 Read on to discover the answer to these and several other fascinating facts about this devoted dog!